copterlabs/hoverboard/README.md

-RotorWash2
+Hoverboard
 ==========

-An updated default WordPress theme used in all Copter Labs projects, featuring Bootstrap, easy admin tools for site creation, and more.
+A WordPress theme for developers, built on Bootstrap.

 This is intended to be used as a parent theme.
-A starter child theme exists; [get it here][rw2-child-starter].
+A starter child theme exists; [get it here][hoverboard-child-starter].

 Documentation